CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 2. The structural MRI image (T1) is rotated 90 degree (with the getRotatedCNN_image subfunction).
 3. The brain mask is rotated 90 degrees (with the getRotatedCNN_image subfunction).
 4. The rotated T1 image is resliced according to the resolution of the CNN reslice template, using 7th degree spline interpolation in SPM (with the getReslicedCNN_image subfunction).
 In this reslicing run as well as in all future runs, wrapping is turned on in the x, y, and z directions.
-5. The brain mask is rescued according to the resolution of the CNN reslice template, using nearest neighbor interpolation in SPM (with the getReslicedCNN_image subfunction).
+5. The brain mask is resolved according to the resolution of the CNN reslice template, using nearest neighbor interpolation in SPM (with the getReslicedCNN_image subfunction).
 6. The brain mask is padded.
+The padding is governed by a 3-D cubic structuring element whose width is set at 3 pixels.
+The line, structuringElement = strel('cube',3), may be edited if the user seeks a bigger width of the structuring element or desires to use a different geometric shape.
+These changes may have an effect on the amount of segmentations observed.
+Excessive padding can erode the segmentations while no padding can introduce background signals that can blend with striatal segmentations.
 7. Through the function pythonCNNstriatalSegmentation, the main script executes a python script (orig_mod_NNEval.py) that uses previously trained network weights to generate segmentations for the input T1 image.
 The T1 image is padded and 2 dimensions on each side of the image are added to achieve a 5 dimensional object [1x256x256x192x1].

 	The output of this python script is a .mat file, which contains 2 variables, out, which contains the raw segmentations, and mri, which contains 	the original image.
 After the python script returns the outputs, the out variable is squeezed.